srinivasmuzumdar/src-python/README.md

-# excel automation using python
+# Automation script for Excel using Python